zgao199707-ui/Temporal-transcriptome-analysis-of-cotton-under-salt-stress/README.md

 # Temporal-transcriptome-analysis-of-cotton-under-salt-stress

-1.Adapter trimming, quality control, and transcriptome quantification with Kallisto of the raw RNA-seq data.
+1.[Upstream RNA-seq analysis with kallisto.md](./Upstream RNA-seq analysis with kallisto.md)Adapter trimming, quality control, and transcriptome quantification with Kallisto of the raw RNA-seq data.

 2.Pairwise comparisons of differential expression performed with DESeq2.